Top Ten Greatest Movie Producers of All Time

 Wise produced the classics 'West Side Story' (1961) and 'The Sound of Music' (1965).
 He also served as president of the Directors Guild of America from 1971 to 1975 and acted as the president of the Academy of Motion Picture Arts and Sciences from 1984 to 1987.
 That's quite a resume.

-Producer of classics like Godfather, Chinatown, Love Story.
-Sent Paramount Pictures from being the 9th place to be the 1st.
+Producer of classics like The Godfather, Chinatown, Love Story.
+He sent Paramount Pictures from being in 9th place to being the 1st.